Creating, Editing and Deleting APIs

 All users available in the API Manager will be displayed.
 To alter the permission of a specific user, select the user and choose between Can view or Can edit.

-Although the Can edit option grants permission to edit API information, this permission doesn’t go beyond the access rules defined in the configurations of the user’s policies.
+Although the Can edit option grants permission to edit API information, this permission doesn’t go beyond the access rules defined in the configurations of the user’s roles.

-To configure the visibility options of your API correctly, users and groups need to be registered.
-Check the documentation for Access Control to learn more about the creation of users and Access Policies.
+To configure the visibility options of your API correctly, users and teams need to be registered.
+Check the documentation for Access Control to learn more about the creation of users and roles.

 The Private API option, when marked, doesn’t allow the API to be accessible for consumption on the Developer Portal.